-- Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - If you set the computer in an upright position, ensure that the stabilizer feet are hanging over the edge of the table so that they don't break. - 1 Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer. - 2 Clear any cables that might impede the replacement of the cover. - 3 Make sure the cover lock (if present) is in the unlocked position. - 4 Place the cover on the computer frame.
+- Read "Electrical Safety" on page 3 and "Handling Static-Sensitive Devices" on page 4. - If you set the computer in an upright position, ensure that the stabilizer feet are positioned correctly.
+See "Using the Stabilizing Feet." - 1 Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer.

+- 2 Clear any cables that might impede the replacement of the cover. - $\mathbf{3}$ Make sure the cover lock (if present) is in the unlocked position. - 4 Place the cover on the computer frame.
 Secure the cover by sliding it until the cover aligns with the rear of the computer.

-$\mathbf{5}$ If a cover lock is present, go to the back of the computer and lock the cover.

-6 Reconnect the external cables and cords to the computer.
+- 5 If a cover lock is present, go to the back of the computer and lock the cover. - ${f 6}$ Reconnect the external cables and cords to the computer.